 It is little wonder that the English language contains such an abundance of expressions and phrases featuring dogs.
 Canines have been constant partners with people for thousands of years.
 First as working animals, and then as family protector and friend.

-With such distinctive behaviours and traits, dogs have made an indelible impression on us all.
-Hardly surprising, then, that these deep-seated interactions and observations of canine behaviours have led to the incorporation of their unique characteristics into our language.
+With such distinctive behaviors and traits, dogs have made an indelible impression.
+Hardly surprising, then, that these deep-seated interactions and observations of canine behaviors have led to incorporating their unique characteristics into our language.

 We all know what a dog is like when it has a bone, right?
 They are relentless.
 They never stop.

-To say that someone is fixating on a topic.
-An example would be: "Can't you stop going on about wanting that new car, you are like a dog with a bone."
+Example: "Can't you stop going on about wanting that new car?
+You are like a dog with a bone."

-Usually refers to someone who is being physically sick.
-However, it can also be used to say that you are feeling fed up with a situation.
+Meaning: An expression used to say that someone is very sick.
+It usually refers to someone who is being physically ill.
+However, it can also mean that you feel fed up with a situation.

 We all recognize an excited, happy dog by the wagging of its tail.
-Sometimes the dog becomes so enthusiastic that it's as if the back end of the dog has a life of its own.
+Sometimes, the dog becomes so enthusiastic that it's as if the dog's back end has a life of its own.

-It can be used to describe a situation where a recently employed person is suddenly running the business as if he owned it.
+It can describe a situation where a recently employed person suddenly runs the business as if he owned it.

 Example: "Allowing Paul to dictate the terms of the contract is like letting the tail wag the dog.
 He's only been here for three months, and it's like he is running the show."

-To say that you are in trouble or not in favour at the moment.
-Told about a naughty dog having to be commanded to go the kennel as punishment for a misdemeanor.
+Meaning: To say that you are in trouble or not in favor.
+Reminiscent of a naughty dog instructed to go to the kennel as punishment for a misdemeanor.

-Often used to describe a husband who is unable to behave himself, and is therefore in trouble for his disgraceful conduct.
+Often said to a husband who cannot behave himself and is therefore in trouble for his disgraceful conduct.
 We've all been there—I know I have!

-A way of expressing that it is inevitable that everyone will have at least one moment of glory in their lifetime.
+Meaning: that everyone will inevitably have at least one moment of glory in their lifetime.

 Example: "Would you believe it!
 Andrew has only gone and won that promotion.
 I guess every dog has its day after all."